History, tourist information, and nearby accommodation

-The founder's great-granddaughter, Roesia, was raised at Lesnes, and though she moved away to marry, she requested that her heart be buried at the abbey after her death.
+The founder's great-granddaughter, Roesia of Dover, was raised at Lesnes, and though she moved away to marry, she requested that her heart be buried at the abbey after her death.
 You can see a plaque marking the site of her heart burial in a side chapel of the high altar area of the abbey church.

 In 1381, during the turmoil of the Peasant's Revolt, a mob led by Abel Ker, a former soldier and resident of Erith, broke into the abbey and forced the abbot to swear an oath that he supported their cause.
 After he gave in to their demands they marched off to join the main 'army' marching on London.

 The abbot of Lesnes was one of the largest landowners in the area, so he took a major role in draining the nearby marshes.
 He was also responsible for keeping the riverside embankments in good repair, and the combined cost helped keep the abbey in serious financial trouble for long periods.
 A visitation in the 14th century found many of the monastic buildings in a poor state of repair.